saitama1899/grape_api_guide/README.md

 # Basic usage and example of making an API with Grape

-The point of this project is to learn how to use [Grape](https://github.com/ruby-grape/), define and work with the related tools, and as documentation for anyone who wants to understand how the core of the [main project](https://github.com/assimovt/badigeeks-api) will work.
+The point of this project is to learn how to use [Grape](https://github.com/ruby-grape/), work and define its related tools, and as documentation for anyone who wants to understand how the core of the [main project](https://github.com/assimovt/badigeeks-api) will work.
 This guide is also mentioning how to work with models and RSpec, and will serve as a reminder of good practices and steps to follow.

-Good practices that I'll recommend following this project and any project:
+Good practices that I'll recommend following this project and any project (and as a reminder for myself):
 - Always write first the (failure) tests.
-- Try to write a code that explains itself, with a modular and single responsibility principle (SRP) based structure
+- Try to write a code that explains itself, with a modular and single responsibility principle (SRP) based structure.
 - Working and implementing little and functional steps everytime.
 - After that, commit and push with a clear description with that what you done.

-> This readme.md could also be as example to how to document with Markdown a readme file
+> This readme.md could also be as example to how to document the main project readme with Markdown

 ## What is Grape?
-[Grape](https://github.com/ruby-grape/) is a API framework for ruby language, it is used to write RESTful API for the existing web application that is already written in Rails or Sinatra framework.
+[Grape](https://github.com/ruby-grape/) is an API framework for ruby language, it is used to write RESTful API for the existing web application that is already written in Rails or Sinatra framework.
 It has inbuilt option like common convention, multiple data/response format, versioning etc.

 ### Adventages of Grape in order to make an **API with Rails**